-Even though the employer has 6 months to get their act together, every single time I’ve been a right to hire, they didn’t start the process until the 6-month mark.
+Even though the employer has 6 months to get their act together, every single time I’ve been a right to hire, they didn’t start the process to bring me on full-time until the 6-month mark.
 That meant my right to hire period dragged out to more like 9 months.

 Early in my career, I couldn’t do much about it.
 But you do reach a point in your career when you don’t have to put up with that.
 If you don’t have a track record, you probably have to go through it.
 What I found the last time an employer put me through this was there were others who wouldn’t make me go through it.
 Yes, that means I once left a right to hire gig before the employer had a chance to exercise their option.
 I gave them plenty of time.
 But around the 8-month mark, my phone started ringing, with other people offering direct hire opportunities for more money.

 It’s okay to take those calls.
 Surprisingly, I don’t get a lot of questions about that 9-month gig, and when I do, and I explain the situation, no one ever holds it against me.

 To a certain extent, it’s expected.
 At an earlier right to hire gig, when I was about to get an offer, a manager asked me if I was talking to anyone else.
 I said no. He said I should have been, to protect myself.

 When you’re right to hire, all of the risk is on you.
 If the company has a bad quarter, they could cut you to save costs.
 Even if it’s just an accounting game.
 I have seen companies cut an RTH and then bring the same person back a few weeks later after the quarter was over just to make their books look better.

 You’re not married to them.
 Some companies may expect marriage-like loyalty, but that’s one-sided and not wise.
 They will not reciprocate.